 On an annual basis, the State’s Financial Integrity Team sends out its “Regent Financial Statement Template” for the Comprehensive Annual Financial Report.
 This submission form requests detailed year-end information regarding the University’s assets, liabilities, net assets, revenues, expenses, GAAP eliminations and other required GAAP disclosures.
 The form is sent to all Kansas Regents Universities (Note – Since KU Lawrence Campus and KU Medical Center are separate state agencies, each is responsible for submitting their own form to the State).
 The annual deadline for this form is October 1st.

-The Lawrence Campus Comptroller’s Office Financial Reporting Services Unit (FRS) is responsible for completing and submitting the KULC form to the State.
+The Lawrence Campus Financial Analysis and Reporting - Financial Reporting SYstem (FRS) Unit is responsible for completing and submitting the KULC form to the State.
 FRS is also responsible for consolidating KULC’s component units into KU’s financial statements.
 KULC’s component units include Kansas Athletics, Inc. (Athletics), the University of Kansas Center for Research, Inc. (KUCR), the University of Kansas Memorial Corporation (KU Unions), KU Campus Development Corporation (KUCDC) and the University of Kansas Endowment Association (KU Endowment).